Looking for an employer of record in Germany? Here’s what you need to know

 3. Open a business bank account

-Once registered, youโ€™ll need to apply for business insurance, pay taxes, and more.
-More information is available on the Gewerbeanmeldung website.
+Once registered, you’ll need to apply for business insurance, pay taxes, and more.

 PEO in Germany

-While PEOs are useful for outsourcing HR tasks, they wonโ€™t act as the legal employer for your employees in Germany.
+While PEOs are useful for outsourcing HR tasks, they won’t act as the legal employer for your employees in Germany.
 That means you still need to establish a legal entity in Germany if you want to hire employees there.

-Payoneer WFM: Leading EOR services in Germany
+Payoneer Workforce Management services in Germany

 We help you onboard foreign talent, create localized contracts, and manage payroll in multiple currencies, while staying compliant with local labor laws.

-1) Is employer of record legal in Germany?
+1) Is Employer of Record legal in Germany?

 2) Do companies do background checks in Germany?

-Yes, itโ€™s common for companies in Germany to conduct background checks on their employees.
+Yes, it’s common for companies in Germany to conduct background checks on their employees.
 However, all background checks must comply with privacy regulations, such as GDPR and BDSG.

 3) How much does an employer of record in Germany cost?